MalkarovPark/IndustrialKit/README.md

 # Requirements <a name="requirements"></a>

-The primary IndustrialKit framework codebase supports macOS, iOS/iPadOS, visionOS and requires Xcode 26.0 or newer.
+The primary IndustrialKit framework codebase supports macOS, iOS/iPadOS, visionOS.
 The IndustrialKit framework has a Base SDK version of 26.0.

 # Getting Started <a name="getting-started"></a>